happy-little-one/flutter-ddd-architecture/README.md

 every sub-domain has three layer: adapters, apps, models.

 - models layer is composed of entities and value objects, this is the place where you put domain logics only, it should be isolated form specific technologies.
-- apps layer is composed of use cases, it should express the business use case complete. most of the time, it read data from the in-direction adapters(such as backend api), and write data to the out-direction adapters(such as client store), to accomplish one specific use case.
+- apps layer is composed of use cases, it should express the business use case completely. most of the time, it read data from the in-direction adapters(such as backend api), and write data to the out-direction adapters(such as client store), to accomplish one specific use case.
 - adapters layer is responsible for side effects,such as io.

 this is what a regular use case function looks like(in apps layer):